 In each "Add Real Property" entry, you will disclose the following information:

-Real Property Type: Your first entry will be your "Principal Residence".
+1. Real Property Type: Your first entry will be your "Principal Residence".
 Additional properties will count as "Other Real Property".
-(Note: the address of your Principal Residence will remain hidden from any members of the public who view your statement.)
+(Note: the address of your principal address will remain hidden from any members of the public who view your statement.)